How do ClickFunnels help non-profits to get donors, acquire new volunteers, grow, and fund their missions?

 Picking your sales funnel type and goal.
-This is where you choose whether to build a membership site, a product funnel.
+This is where you choose whether to build a membership site or a product funnel.
 Then if you’d like to generate leads (squeeze pages), sell products, or build webinars.

 The second step:

-Next on the sales funnel process is choosing the style of page design that you like the best.
+Next in the sales funnel process is choosing the style of page design that you like the best.
 There are tons of templates for any of the goals you chose above.

 The third step:

 Configure integrations.
-Of course, you need to plug other needed tools and into your nonprofits fundraising funnel.
+Of course, you need to plug other needed tools into your nonprofit’s fundraising funnel.
 Mostly your preferred payment gateway.
 Then followed by social proof software, autoresponder, etc.

-Set up follow up funnels and test.
-If you’re on the Platinum plan, you won’t be needing a third-party email software.
+Set up follow-up funnels and tests.
+If you’re on the Platinum plan, you won’t be needing third-party email software.
 Unless you consider otherwise.

 The Follow-up funnel within ClickFunnels acts more than just your normal autoresponder.